DisneyStudios/cucumber-slices-maven-plugin/README.md

 ![JVM Parallel vs Slices](./images/jvm-parallel-vs-slices.png)

 Let's say we start with 2 feature files -- one with 5 scenarios and the other with 10 scenarios.
 The Cucumber Slices Plugin automatically generates 15 feature files (1 scenario per feature file).
-This leads to the possibility of setting aside 2, 3, 4 or 15 number of JVM forks, with each of the forked processes running one of the scenarios contained in the feature file.
+This leads to the possibility of setting aside 2, 3, 4 or 15 JVM forks, with each of the forked processes running one of the scenarios contained in the feature file.

 On the other hand, the cucumber-jvm-parallel-plugin would run, at most, 2 JVM forks -- one for each feature file -- since the plugin looks for runners associated with the 2 generated feature file.